camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 </project>
 ```

-### Plugin main class
+### Plug-in main class

-The main entry point for a plugin is the service provide interface (SPI) `org.camunda.bpm.cockpit.plugin.spi.CockpitPlugin`.
-Each plugin must provide an implementation of this class and register it via `META-INF/services`.
+The main entry point for a plug-in is the service provider interface (SPI) `org.camunda.bpm.cockpit.plugin.spi.CockpitPlugin`.
+Each plug-in must provide an implementation of this class and register it via `META-INF/services`.

-We will go ahead and create a implementation of that API called `SampleCockpitPlugin`.
+We will go ahead and create an implementation of that API called `SampleCockpitPlugin`.

 ```java
 package org.camunda.bpm.cockpit.plugin.sample;